TexteaInc/funix-cloud/README.md

 funix-cloud run
 ```

-Writing complex options in a configuration file is one of the best ways to deploy a project.
+Writing in a configuration file is one of the best ways to deploy a project with complex options.

 Create a new file `kumo.toml` with these content: